google/nodejs-container-image-builder/README.md

     - you can also call it with arguments like this but you should probably use the default.
         - `image.addFiles(localDirectory,targetDirectory,options) :Promise<..>`
         - `image.addFiles(localDirectory,options) :Promise<..>`

+    - _BREAKING CHANGE_ between 1x AND 2x
+        - positions of `targetDirectory` and `localDirectory` were flipped in the object.
+        - when paths are specified as an object the keys are now `targetDirectory`.
+        - this enables copying the same files into a container to different paths and CustomFiles

 - `image.save(tags?: string[], options)`
     - save changes to the image. by default this saves the updated image as the `latest` tag